-Our standard private health insurance doesn't cover the cost of eye tests, but with optional dental and optical cover you can claim up to £200 (with a £50 excess).
+Our standard health insurance doesn't cover the cost of eye tests, but with optional dental and optical cover you can claim up to £200 (with a £50 excess).
 This cover will also help you to keep your teeth healthy.

 4. Wear suitable eye protection